January 9, 2023, by: Greca Fotopoulos

 - Bold geometric patterns – 70s inspiration

-Today’s vastly improved vinyl flooring and laminate flooring graphics can mimic any natural flooring product, so that means those top-end hardwood and stone floors looks are now much more affordable and are big trends for 2022.
+Today’s vastly improved vinyl flooring and laminate flooring graphics can mimic any natural flooring product, so that means those top-end hardwood and stone floors looks are now much more affordable and are big trends for the foreseeable future.

 Wood look flooring, either in vinyl, laminate and porcelain tile, continues to be super popular.
 Not only are these options more affordable, but they are often much easier to maintain and – if you take care to shop for the very best quality – can be practically indistinguishable from real solid hardwood.